 The goal of the project is to help the community better understand the history and efforts of concerned scholars, preservationists, historians, and officials at the Town of Oyster Bay – all who worked to help rescue and preserve Fort Massapeag in the history of Massapequa and the United States.

-In summer 2025, with the support and approval of the Town Supervisor Joseph Saladino and TOBAY Official Boards, The DiMarco Family donates a sign at the Historic Landmark Spot on Fairfax and Gloucester Roads that identifies and chronicles the fort's incredible community history through this website.
+In summer 2025, with the support and approval of the Town Supervisor Joseph Saladino and TOBAY Official Boards, the DiMarco Family donated a sign at the Historic Landmark Spot on Fairfax and Gloucester Roads that identifies and chronicles the fort's incredible community history through this website.
 The Fort Massapeag site educational materials will continue to educate the community on the historic contact at Fort Neck.